Increase ID card printing productivity and scale your card printing with these three tips.

 3) Monitor your printer environment

-- Store printer in a contaminate-free, climate controlled environment.
+- Store the printer in a contaminate-free, climate-controlled environment.

 - Use a printer cover to keep debris from getting into the printer.